jpthiele/ExtendableGrids.jl/docs/src/tdict.md

   - Julia structs are not extendable, fields and their types are fixed upon definition
   - If we don't fix types of struct fields they become Any and a source for type instability
-  - The situation could be fixed if `getfield` could be overloaded but it cant't
+  - The situation could be fixed if `getfield` could be overloaded but it can't

 #### `Dict`
   - Plain Dicts with flexible value types are a source of type instability